hakareem/cv/README.md

 It was a valuable learning experience.
 I got to experiement with the DOM using Javascript.
 I discovered new ways of writing more concise and cleaner code that is easy to understand.

 # Areas For Improvment
-This form can certainly be improved.
+This form can certainly be improved. <br>
-• I should allow the user to customise fonts and styles of the CV.
+• I should allow the user to customise fonts and styles of the CV. <br>
-• I can also improve this project by enabling an option for uploading an image.
+• I can also improve this project by enabling an option for uploading an image.<br>
 • Allow customisable page structure / layout